asianbeautymod/AsianBeauty/wikiContent/rules.md

 4. Ask questions
 5. Remember that we are all races, genders, ages, nationalities, sexualities, and be respectful of others’ backgrounds
 6. Report rules violations (and include the reason for the report)
-7. Exhibit courtesy and respect
+7. Be courteous and respectful
 8. Assume the best in others

 ##Be a great community member